Yes, you must register with each state’s procurement office you plan to conduct business with. To register with the state of North Dakota go here.

 The Vet's First Contracting Program is a program run through the Department of Veteran's Affairs (VA) Office of Small & Disadvantaged Business Utilization for any veteran or service disabled veteran that wants to do business with the VA.

 A certified verification assistance counselor is available to assist at the ND APEX.

 Certification programs qualify businesses to receive additional consideration for

 government contract awards.
 The programs are directed toward minority, social and

 economic groups as well as lower-income geographic areas.
 There are two ways to certify:

 Self-certification and official Small Business Administration (SBA) certification.
 It is recommended you obtain all certifications for which you are eligible including:

 SAM is the System for Award Management and it is the primary registration required for

 doing business with the federal government.
 Other than micro-purchase transactions with government credit cards, you cannot legally submit a proposal or bid, win an award or get paid for a contract unless you are registered and active in SAM

 A DUNS number is a 9 digit identifier assigned to you by Dun and Bradstreet to assist the government with identifying your business.
 Go herefor information regarding free DUNS numbers.
-PTAC Advisors will assist you with questions
+APEX Advisors will assist you with questions

 about DUNS registration.
 The DUNS number will be phased out on April 4, 2022, and replaced with a new “Unique